QMCPACK/qmcpack/docs/simulationcell.rst

   +--------------------+--------------+--------------------------------------------+-------------+------------------------+

 -  | ``condition``
-   | When ``datatype`` is posArray, set 0 for cartesian coordinates or set 1 for factional coordinates.
+   | When ``datatype`` is posArray, set 0 for cartesian coordinates or set 1 for fractional coordinates.

 Example use cases
 ~~~~~~~~~~~~~~~~~